 In parallel, similar taxonomy and criteria need to be set for teachers' practice in the classroom in order to subsequently assess whether teachers have actually done everything that is necessary for students to develop the anticipated profile.
-Curriculum developers need then to specify which items in student profile each mean or mode of learning and instruction is supposed to foster and to what level.
+Curriculum and material developers need then to specify which items in the taxonomy each of the materials is supposed to foster and to what level.
 Furthermore, and in order for the evaluation process to focus on realistic aspects and result in meaningful outcomes, it is better that taxonomy and criteria be graded, i.e., that they be about ordered levels of student competency.
 At least two levels or thresholds need to be identified in this respect:

 - 1. Basic threshold.
 This is the most fundamental level.
 It corresponds to the minimum standards of meaningful understanding that any student should meet, irrespective of the initial competence level and interests of the student. - 2.
 Mastery or critical threshold.
-This is the highest threshold that students need to cross in order to master all fundamental conceptions and processes in a given MST course.
+This is the highest threshold that students need to cross in order to master all fundamental conceptions and processes in a given S&T course.
 In an ideal and truly equitable situation, all students willing to invest necessary efforts should be capable of reaching this threshold.
-In traditional classroom settings, critical threshold somewhat corresponds to the level of understanding of top grade students.
+In traditional classroom settings, critical threshold usually corresponds to the level of understanding of supposed A-students.

-Students' failure to reach the basic threshold would be a doom indicator for the curriculum being evaluated (provided that means and modes have originally been considered as suitable, and that they have actually been deployed as anticipated).
-In science courses, this threshold corresponds to conceptions and processes that are most elementary in the scientific theory that is the object of a given course, and that serve in the construction of the most elementary models of the theory.
+Students' failure to reach the basic threshold would be a doom indicator for the evaluated materials and curriculum (provided that materials have originally been considered as suitable, and that teachers have actually used them as anticipated).
+In S&T courses, this threshold corresponds to conceptions and processes that are most elementary in the scientific theory that is the object of a given course, and that serve in the construction of the most elementary models of the theory.
 For example, in classical (Newtonian) mechanics, and according to modeling theory, basic threshold corresponds to concepts and principles needed for the construction of the free particle model and the uniformly accelerated particle model.
 The first model corresponds to physical objects at rest or in linear uniform translation under no net force in a given inertial reference system.
 The second model corresponds to physical objects that are in linear or parabolic translation under a net constant force in such a reference system.
 Critical threshold in classical mechanics corresponds to conceptions and processes that are indispensable for the construction and deployment of the two models just mentioned, as well as of at least the model of a particle in uniform circular motion and the harmonic oscillator model.
-The four models are part of the set of basic models in Newtonian theory (Halloun, 2004).

 Answers to all three questions in the A-triad (§ 1) are usually sought by internal and external panels of experts.
-Internal panels consist of people who have been directly involved with curriculum development and implementation, teachers, authors and publishers included.
+Internal panels consist of people who have been directly involved with material development and implementation, teachers and publishers included.
 External panels consist of outside people who have not been involved in the process in any way.
 It is preferable that internal and external panels set their evaluation strategies separately and independently of one another before they get together to coordinate their efforts.
 It is even preferable, if the situation allows it, that each panel conducts its own evaluation on the ground independently of the other panel.
 In the end, the two panels would get together to compare and analyze their outcomes.
 In the entire process, both types of panels need to assess things in terms of the same taxonomy and criteria originally set by curriculum developers.
 However, by the end of the evaluation process, they may recommend some changes in these respects.